Rejection pierces our heart.

 Our desire for acceptance and approval is at the core of all rejection.
 We want to believe that people like us, enjoy our company, and even prefer our friendship over others.

 When someone rebuffs or mistreats us, we create negative feelings about ourselves and we label ourselves as unimportant and undeserving.

 Your co-workers met for happy hour and they didn’t invite you.
-Your boyfriend or husband criticizes and neglects you.
+Your boyfriend or husband criticized and neglected you.
 Your girlfriend ditched you to go out with a man.
 You go out with man, had a great time and he never called you back.
-You post your vacation snapshots on Facebook and only one person gave you a thumbs up.
+You post your vacation snapshots on Facebook and no one gave you a thumbs up.